shaack/modlib/README.md

 ## The solution (without transpiling)

 When we copy `node_modules/cm-dependency/src/Dependency.js` to `lib/Dependency.js` on `npm install`, the include path for local development from `src/Main.js` will be `../lib/Dependency.js`.
-Later, when both are npm packages, the import path from `lib/Main.js` will remain `../lib/Dependency.js`. 👍
+And later, when both are npm packages, the import path from `lib/Main.js` will remain `../lib/Dependency.js`. 👍

 ## Usage